deeplearning4j/deeplearning4j/libnd4j/server/README.md

-## GraphServing
+## Native GraphServer

-We provide minimalistic binary capable of serving inference requests to SameDiff graphs via gRPC.
+Native GraphServer is a minimalistic binary capable of serving inference requests to SameDiff graphs via gRPC.
 Idea is simple: you start GraphServer, optionally providing path to serialized graph, and you can immediately start sending inference requests.
 You can also update graphs in runtime (i.e. if you've got new model version, or want to do some A/B testing).